NICe- Nanointercell

 Selected Publications

-The Nano-Inter-Cell group performs cutting edge research at the interface of particles and cellular systems.
-Our ultimate goal is to provide the scientific understanding to steer the particles – cell interactions for a safe and efficient use.
+The Nano-Inter-Cell (NICe) group performs cutting-edge research at the interface of particles and cellular systems for the development of innovative nanomedicines.
+Our ultimate goal is to provide the scientific understanding to steer the particles – cell interactions for an efficient, safe and sustainable use.

-Our motivation is to establish the knowledge of how engineered (nano)particles interact with human cells and tissue to identify opportunities and risks in early stage of development.
+Our motivation is to establish the knowledge of how engineered (nano)particles interact with human cells and tissue to identify opportunities for health solutions and, at the same time, to avoid potential health risks in the early stage of nanomedicine's development.

-The interests of the group are situated at the interface of nanomaterials, biology, toxicology, in vitro technologies, bioanalytics and measurement science.
-We address fundamental and applied questions on nanoparticles uptake, accumulation and their biological response using human in vitro models.
-Furthermore we develop reliable and robust methods which enable a proper correlation of the physical-chemical properties of the nanomaterials with biological responses.
-Finally the scientific outcome of our research is made accessible for the society stimulating a fact-based and transparent safety debate.
+Our interdisciplinary group is working together at the interface of nanomaterials, biology, toxicology, in vitro technologies, bioanalytics, nanosafety and measurement science.
+We address fundamental and applied questions on nanoparticles uptake, accumulation, biotransformation and their biological response, using multicellular and dynamic human in vitro models.
+This enables the design of novel nanomedicines, antimicrobial and antiviral materials and systems.
+Furthermore, we develop reliable and robust methods that enable a proper correlation of the physical-chemical properties of the nanomaterials with biological responses.
+The scientific knowledge gained is made accessible for the society stimulating a fact-based and transparent safety debate.

-Due to their novel properties, engineered nanoparticles hold many promises for technical as well as medical applications.
-However, exactly these novel properties raise concerns for the safe use and have led to a novel science field, the nanosafety research.
+Due to their novel properties, engineered nanoparticles hold many promises for medical applications.
+However, exactly these novel properties raise concerns for their safe use and have led to a novel science field: nanosafety research.

 Nanomaterials are used e.g. as additives in paints, wood preservatives or to reinforce polymers.
 Despite the obvious benefits (e.g. obtaining a better protection of facades, reduced wood decay or improved mechanical properties of polymers) the potential hazard of these new products has to be assessed early in development.